 Look-alikes: Black locust is similar in appearance to the native honey locust (Gleditsia triacanthos).
 The leaflets of a honey locust leaf are narrower, more than twice as long as they are wide, while the leaflets on black locust are more rounded.
 Honey locust leaves have an even number of leaflets, while black locust leaves have an odd number with a single leaflet at the end of each leaf.
 Honey locust leaves are bright green, while black locust leaves are blue-green.
 Outside of cultivation thorns are common on both species, and the thorns of honey locust are much longer (up to 8” long).
 Juvenile black locust has similar foliage to the shrubby bristly locust (R. hispida), which is also native to the U.S. but not to the Great Lakes region.
 However, the young branches of prickly locust are covered in bristly hairs and its flowers are purple.

-Black locust is unique in being the only woody invasive species addressed by the WIGL Collaborative to date that is native to North America.
+Black locust is unique in being the only woody invasive species addressed by the WIGL Collaborative that is native to North America.
 Its historic native range was small compared to its current distribution and was constrained to the Appalachian Mountains and Ozark Plateau (Stone 2009, Kartesz 2014).
 It is not native to any part of the Great Lakes Basin.

 Black locust is reported occasionally to frequently throughout the Great Lakes region.
 It is frequently reported near Toronto and Buffalo, and in northern Wisconsin.
 It is infrequently reported in northern Minnesota.
 Nationally, this species has been noted in all of the lower 48 states.
-Black locust is described by USDA as being hardy to -37 degrees Fahrenheit (Zone 3a), which has contributed to its wide distribution.
+Black locust is described by USDA as being hardy to -37o Fahrenheit (Zone 3a), which has contributed to its wide distribution.

 Additional invasive species distribution data for specific Great Lakes jurisdictions is available via: